Our top ten Christmas recipe picks.

 But if you are a budding vegan chef, then read on for some great (yet relatively simple) new ideas to try out on the 25th... and beyond.
 May the forks be with you.

 The last thing you want to do is to spoil your appetite for the main event.
-This simple recipe includes roast apple for that sweet festive kick.
+Full of seasonal vegetables, warming spice, and topped with decadent cashew cream.
 Get the recipe here.

 2) Cranberry and pine nut stuffing

 Tis the season to stuff our lovely vegan faces.
 Get the recipe here.

 Even Jamie Oliver's getting on board the vegan gravy train.
 Make in advance to allow the flavours to intensify, and get the recipe here.

 Providing a new hope to anyone who thinks carrots are icky, this glazing really makes it the best side ever.
 Get the recipe here.